anucssa/vote3/README.md

 Voting codes can also be created before the candidate list is finalised, which is convenient if you allow nominations on the day.

 To provide brute-force resistance, a voting code is 128 bits (16 bytes) of true randomness.
-This is base64 encoded (to 24 bytes).
+This is base64 encoded (to 24 bytes, but it always ends with two equals signs, so they're removed, leaving 22 bytes).
 Ratelimiting is also enforced.

 The front end deliberately does not verify if votes are formal.
 There are two reasons for this: